 Manage a Creative Campaign

 When creating a marketing campaign, it’s important for everyone to be on the same page to ensure the right message is conveyed, so creative teams plan campaigns together in real time within a shared Google Doc.
 Once they have their ideas outlined, they can use Google Slides to mockup artboards and find out what visuals work the best for their campaign.
-Slides allows for teams to add images, videos, text and drawings, all from Google Drive so everyone has access to the materials they need, regardless of where they are and what device they’re using.
+Slides allow for teams to add images, videos, text and drawings, all from Google Drive so everyone has access to the materials they need, regardless of where they are and what device they’re using.

 - Planning and review time can be greatly reduced.